Puntalytics/Puntalytics.github.io/metrics.md

 ---

 # Our Metrics
 Puntalytics was founded out of a frustration with the metrics typically used to evaluate punters.
 As we'll explain below, Gross Yards per Punt and Net Yards per Punt leave a lot to be desired; other metrics (like Percent of Punts Inside the 20 and Touchback Percentage) can help fill in the gaps, but still don't give a complete picture.
+Applying traditional EPA to punting is a disaster.
 The metrics below are our humble attempt at carrying puntalytics into the data science age along with the rest of football.
 ## EPA/punt
 ![EPA/punt for all punters in 2019](/assets/img/epaperpunt2019.png)
 The go-to stat in the modern analytics community is EPA - expected points added.
 Read about EPA [here](https://www.advancedfootballanalytics.com/index.php/home/stats/stats-explained/expected-points-and-epa-explained), among other places.